-2.5 Protein Secondary Structure Prediction
+2.6 Protein Secondary Structure Prediction

-Protein secondary structure prediction is performed using the Jpred23 server at the University of Dundee24.
+Protein secondary structure prediction is performed using the Jpred26 server at the University of Dundee27.
 The behaviour of this calculation depends on the current selection:

-- If nothing is selected, Jalview will check the length of each alignment row to determine if the visible sequences in the view are aligned. - If all rows are the same length (often due to the application of the $Edit \Rightarrow Pad\ Gaps$ option), then a JNet prediction will be run for the first sequence in the alignment, using the current alignment as the profile to use for prediction. - Otherwise, just the first sequence will be submitted for a full JNet prediction. - If just one sequence (or a region on one sequence) has been selected, it will be submitted to the automatic JNet prediction server for homolog detection and prediction. - If a set of sequences are selected, and they appear to be aligned using the same criteria as above, then the alignment will be used for a Jnet prediction on the first sequence in the set (that is, the one that appears first in the alignment window).
+- If nothing is selected, Jalview will check the length of each alignment row to determine if the visible sequences in the view are aligned. - If all rows are the same length (often due to the application of the Edit ⇒ Pad Gaps option), then a JPred prediction will be run for the first sequence in the alignment, using the current alignment as the profile to use for prediction. - Otherwise, just the first sequence will be submitted for a full JPred prediction. - If just one sequence (or a region in one sequence) has been selected, it will be submitted to the automatic JPred prediction server for homolog detection and prediction. - If a set of sequences are selected, and they appear to be aligned using the same criteria as above, then the alignment will be used for a JPred prediction on the first sequence in the set (that is, the one that appears first in the alignment window).

 Jpred is launched in the same way as the other web services.
-Select Web Services \Rightarrow Secondary Structure Prediction \Rightarrow JNet Secondary Structure Prediction from the alignment window menu (Figure 2.16).
+Select Web Services \Rightarrow Secondary Structure Prediction \Rightarrow JNet Secondary Structure Prediction28 from the alignment window menu (Figure 2.16).
 A status window opens to inform you of the progress of the job.
 Upon completion, a new alignment window opens and the Jpred predictions are included as annotations.
 Consult the Jpred documentation for information on interpreting these results.